Shiranuit/acceleration_structure_demo/README.md

 The other method is using a basic quad tree as an acceleration structure which helps reducing the number of tests done on each rectagles per frames

 ## Requirements

-This demo is meant to be executed with [Love2d](https://love2d.org/) a Lua game framework Due to the large amount of struct allocated in memory, it is required to have at least 4Gb of RAM available
+This demo is meant to be executed with [Love2d](https://love2d.org/) a Lua game framework

 ## Controls